Five AIs predict the World Cup

 The models, fixture by fixture, mostly disagree.

 World Cup group stages have historically run at roughly a quarter draws, before you factor in the new format’s incentives.
-So most of the field is underweight.
+So most of the models are underweight.
 The odd part is that the models clearly know draws are common (1-1 is joint-top of all 360 predicted scorelines, level with 2-0), they just don’t apply that base rate when you ask about matches one at a time.

-The friend who spotted the draws problem declined to put his own picks on the record, which is fair enough, it’s my website and his reputation.
+The friend who spotted the draws problem initially declined to put his own picks on the record, which seemed fair enough, it’s my website and his reputation.

 The bot disagrees with all five models on exactly five fixtures, including calling Brazil v Morocco a draw (they are ranked 6th and 8th, two places apart) and backing Senegal to beat Norway outright.
-And in a twist I enjoyed, no AI model predicts fewer draws than the bot does: its 10 of 72 (14%) is only matched by Gemini 3.1 Pro at the bottom of the table.
-So if the draw-heavy theory is right, everyone on this page is wrong together, and the theory’s author is watching from the safety of not having entered.
+And in a twist I enjoyed, no AI model predicts fewer draws than the bot does: its 10 of 72 (14%) ties Gemini 3.1 Pro for the lowest rate on the page.
+So if the draw-heavy theory was right, everyone on this page was wrong together, and the theory’s author was watching from the safety of not having entered.

 What happens next